bitnami/charts/bitnami/cassandra/README.md

 If the scripts contain sensitive information, you can use the `initDBSecret` parameter as well (both can be used at the same time).

+### Setting Pod's affinity

+This chart allows you to set your custom affinity using the `affinity` paremeter.
+Find more infomation about Pod's affinity in the [kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity).

+As an alternative, you can use of the preset configurations for pod affinity, pod anti-affinity, and node affinity available at the [bitnami/common](https://github.com/bitnami/charts/tree/master/bitnami/common#affinities) chart.
+To do so, set the `podAffinityPreset`, `podAntiAffinityPreset`, or `nodeAffinityPreset` parameters.

 ## Persistence

 The [Bitnami cassandra](https://github.com/bitnami/bitnami-docker-cassandra) image stores the cassandra data at the `/bitnami/cassandra` path of the container.